5 Productivity Tips to Work Smarter, Not Harder

 These five productivity tips will teach you how to work smarter, not harder.

 Everyone has 24 hours in their day, but it seems like some people are more productive than others.
 What is the secret to productivity?
+Do they have secret productivity tips that we don’t know about?
 Simply put, the answer is time management.
 You might think that you have your tasks organized, but take a look at your schedule and see how you can make the most of your time.

 Prioritize Your To-Do List